 The Toledo program is designed for students beyond their first year in the College who have completed Spanish 10100-10200-10300 or who demonstrate, by examination, a comparable competence in Spanish.
 Students who have taken Spanish 12100-10300-20100 are also eligible for the program.
 Naturally the chief criterion for judging their application will be the quality of their work in Spanish.
 Apart from this applicants should present a solid academic record in general and demonstrate the kind of maturity that is necessary to participate successfully in an overseas study program.

 A student accepting an offer of admission is expected to secure his or her place with a non-refundable study abroad administrative fee.
 If you are interested in applying for this program please fill out the online application.

-To discuss the Toledo Program and the possibility of participating in it, please contact Lauren Schneider.
+To discuss the Toledo: Intermediate Spanish program and the possibility of participating in it, please contact Lauren Schneider.